 AIM is largely based on the work of Dr. Mark Murray, the lead Faculty member for Alberta AIM and principal of Mark Murray & Associates of California.

-Click here to view videos of Dr. Murray talking about:
+Click below to view videos of Dr. Murray discussing history, change and gravity.

 Fact: Alberta's healthcare system is plagued by delays to get an appointment with a physician, extended waits during an appointment and repeated phone calls to get a test result or question answered.